Skilledup/sk-multi-address/README.md

 ### For Developers

-To Manage Address Fields go to WooCommerce → Multiple Addresses, then select which field you like to show up.
+* To Manage Address Fields go to WooCommerce → Multiple Addresses, then select which field you like to show up.
-I recommend you to disable woocommerce own Addresses menu and use this plugin instead. go to WooCommerce → Settings → Advanced → Account endpoints and disable "Addresses" menu.
+* Note: I recommend you to disable woocommerce own Addresses menu and use this plugin instead. go to WooCommerce → Settings → Advanced → Account endpoints and disable "Addresses" menu.

 ## Support